Frightful Four: Fictional team biography

-When the Fantastic Four's reputation was damaged by their attempted coup of Latveria to destroy Doctor Doom's arsenal, the Wizard assembled a new team consisting of himself, the Trapster, Hydro-Man (who now wears a costume made from the same material has Human Torch's costume), and his ex-wife Salamandra, seeking to take advantage of the team's current poor standing by defeating them on a live broadcast.
-However, with the aid of the Wizard and Salamandra's daughter Cole (who was subjected to various experiments in the womb that give her natural control of the Wizard's gravitons), the Frightful Four are defeated when Cole helps the Fantastic Four find her father's base, Wizard subsequently trapping Trapster in a time loop when he becomes angered at the Trapster's incompetence while Hydro-Man and Salamandra are defeated by hitting them with the Wizard's own anti-gravity discs.
+When the Fantastic Four's reputation was damaged by their attempted coup of Latveria to destroy Doctor Doom's arsenal, the Wizard assembles a new team consisting of himself, the Trapster, Hydro-Man (who now wears a costume made from the same material has Human Torch's costume), and his ex-wife Salamandra, seeking to take advantage of the team's current poor standing by defeating them on a live broadcast.
+With the aid of the Wizard and Salamandra's daughter Cole, the Frightful Four are defeated when Cole helps the Fantastic Four find her father's base.